Were you injured after a slip-and-fall accident?

 These calculations are only one part of what goes into determining settlement amounts for slip and fall cases in Ohio.
 Other factors, such as insurance coverage and legal costs, can also have an impact on the final outcome of your slip and fall claim.

-When negotiating a settlement for a slip and fall case in Ohio, it’s important to understand the factors that can affect the amount of compensation you receive.
+When negotiating a settlement for a slip and fall case in Ohio, it’s important to understand the factors that can affect your personal injury settlement amount.
 Knowing how to maximize your settlement is key to getting the best outcome possible.

 Here are some tips for maximizing slip and fall settlement amounts in Ohio.